 It has been just a few weeks since the Association allowed teams to finalize trades.
 And we’ve already seen NBA trades shake up the foundation of the league.
 Meanwhile, the NBA is coming off finally holding its annual NBA Draft.

 From Chris Paul heading to the desert to the Milwaukee Bucks acquiring Jrue Holiday, a lot of these NBA trades have involved point guards.
 However, there’s other positions to check in on.
-Some more trades will also take place ahead of the 2020-21 NBA season starting in the matter of about a week.
+Some more trades will also take place on the eve of the 2020-21 NBA season starting in the matter of about a week.
 That was evident just recently by the John Wall-Russell Westbrook deal.

 It’s in this that we look at what blockbuster NBA trades could be coming next.

 One of the biggest blockbuster NBA trades in history: James Harden to the Brooklyn Nets

 We have heard countless rumors suggesting that Harden wants the Houston Rockets trade him to either these Nets or the Philadelphia 76ers.
 Short of Philly offering up Joel Embiid or Ben Simmons, Brooklyn seems to have the best potential package to land the former NBA MVP.